Darling Scarp: Climate

 The Scarp, like the rest of south west Australia, has a Mediterranean climate, with mild rainy winters and warm dry summers.
 Average annual rainfall is 1300 mm along the scarp, declining to the east and north.

 Often the Bureau of Meteorology identifies different weather for "the hills" in comparison to that of the Swan Coastal Plain.

 Also, in traditionally hot summers, strong easterly winds travelling across the scarp have presented serious issues for planes using the Perth Airport because of the alignment of the runways.

-A documented accident in 1999 involving wind shear from the scarp is at the Perth Airport article.
+On 2 September 1999, the number one engine of a Qantas Boeing 747, en route from Sydney Airport coming into land on Runway 06/24, struck the runway surface upon landing, due to wind shear caused by rolling winds on the Darling Scarp.
 In addition, orographic uplift is produced when rain clouds move over the hills, giving higher rainfalls in settlements in the ranges compared with their coastal neighbours.

 Flora and fauna

 The scarp is part of the Jarrah Forest bioregion.
 The natural vegetation of the scarp is predominantly jarrah–marri forest, characterised by jarrah (Eucalyptus marginata) and marri (Corymbia calophylla), with bullich (Eucalyptus megacarpa) and blackbutt (Eucalyptus patens) in the valleys.
 The Darling Range ghost gum (Eucalyptus laeliae) is endemic to the western slopes of the scarp.

 Heath is found on granite outcrops.
 Low woodlands of Banksia grow on sand sheets.

 Native mammals include the quenda (Isoodon fusciventer), chuditch (Dasyurus geoffroii), woylie (Bettongia penicillata ogilbyi), and brush-tailed phascogale (Phascogale tapoatafa wambenger).
 Quokka (Setonix brachyurus) and western ringtail possum (Pseudocheirus occidentalis) are often restricted to riparian areas.